minhtran-q/hibernate-knowledge/README.md

   <summary>Overview</summary>
   <br/>

+  Flushing is the process of synchronizing the state of the persistence context with the underlying database.

   Mode | Description | Note
   --- | --- | --- |
-  AUTO | It flushes the changed entities when committing a transaction and before executing a query related to an entity that has any pending changes | supported by JPA and Hibernate (DEFAULT) Similar.
+  AUTO | It flushes the changed entities before committing a transaction and before executing a query related to an entity that has any pending changes | supported by JPA and Hibernate (DEFAULT) Similar.
-  COMMIT | It flushes the changed entities when committing a transaction but doesn't execute any pending changes before a query | supported by JPA and Hibernate.
+  COMMIT | It flushes the changed entities before committing a transaction but doesn't execute any pending changes before a query | supported by JPA and Hibernate.
   ALWAYS | It's similar `AUTO` mode.
 But it will execute with every query | supported by Hibernate.
   MANUAL | It deactivates all automatic flushes and requires the application to trigger the flushes automatically. | supported by Hibernate (high risks)